wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-05-20-increasing-the-size-of-the-lish-console.markdown

 If you've used Linode's LISH console to get remote access to your server, you're probably familiar with the way the console wraps everything to 60x20 (columns x rows) - even when you're connected via ssh in a much larger terminal.

-{% image src: /assets/lishwrap1.png alt: "LISH Wrapping" %} Everything looks fine until...
+{% image path: assets/lishwrap1.png alt: "LISH Wrapping" %} Everything looks fine until...

-{% image src: /assets/lishwrap2.png alt: "LISH Wrapping" %} ...
+{% image path: assets/lishwrap2.png alt: "LISH Wrapping" %} ...
 The terminal wraps on itself

 <p>Luckily, the fix is easy.
 The LISH console is essentially emulating a raw serial port connected to the server.
 The serial port itself has no natural size, so the terminal gives it a default safe size (60x20).
 We can tell the terminal to change this size, using the [`stty`](http://unixhelp.ed.ac.uk/CGI/man-cgi?stty) command: